China says investigating two Canadians in espionage case

 It said the whereabouts of the Garratts was unknown.
 Calls by Reuters to the coffee shop went unanswered.
 A family friend said the Garratts had three children.

-"Kevin Garratt and his wife ... are suspected of collecting and stealing intelligence materials related to Chinese military targets and important Chinese national defense scientific research programs, and engaging in activities that endanger China's national security," the Foreign Ministry said in a short statement.
+"Kevin Garratt and his wife ... are suspected of collecting and stealing intelligence materials related to Chinese military targets and important Chinese national defence scientific research programmes, and engaging in activities that endanger China's national security," the Foreign Ministry said in a short statement.

 The Canadian embassy said it was aware of reports that two Canadians had been detained in China and was gathering information on the matter.